Jacob H. Rooksby, M.Ed., J.D., Ph.D.Assistant Professor of Law

 Rooksby holds law, master's, and doctoral degrees from the University of Virginia.
 His Ph.D. dissertation at the university's Curry School of Education used legal, quantitative, and qualitative research methods to examine the history, challenges, and opportunities presented by university patent enforcement.
 Rooksby earned his undergraduate degree, summa cum laude, in Hispanic studies and government from the College of William & Mary, where he was inducted into Phi Beta Kappa.
 His ongoing scholarship and professional work concern technology transfer and commercialization, technology and access, and digital student expression.

 Jacob H. Rooksby writes for both legal and higher education audiences.
-His work has been published or is forthcoming in Yale Journal of Law & Technology, Akron Law Review, The John Marshall Review of Intellectual Property, Journal of Law & Education, The Journal of College & University Law, Quinnipiac Health Law Journal, les Nouvelles, The Chronicle of Higher Education, Trusteeship, Academe, and Teachers College Record, among other outlets.
+His work has been published or is forthcoming in Harvard Journal of Law & Technology, Yale Journal of Law & Technology, Akron Law Review, The John Marshall Review of Intellectual Property, Journal of Law & Education, The Journal of College & University Law, Quinnipiac Health Law Journal, les Nouvelles, The Chronicle of Higher Education, Trusteeship, Academe, and Teachers College Record, among other outlets.
 Please visit Professor Rooksby's SSRN page and personal website for more details.

 Pittsburgh Intellectual Property Law Association